adityapk00/zqw-docs/docs/faq.md

 ### How do I verify the download file?

-Starting from v0.5.10 all [zec-qt-wallet releases](https://github.com/ZcashFoundation/zec-qt-wallet/releases) are signed.
+Starting from v0.5.10 all [ZecWallet releases](https://github.com/ZcashFoundation/zec-qt-wallet/releases) are signed.
 You may download the detached signatures on the [releases page](https://github.com/ZcashFoundation/zec-qt-wallet/releases) and verify that the software was signed with the published [public key](https://raw.githubusercontent.com/ZcashFoundation/zec-qt-wallet/master/public_key.asc).
 In addition, each release contains SHA256 checksums that may additionally be verified.
 For more information, see the [Verifying the download](/installation/#verifying-the-download) section of the [Installation guide](/installation/).

 ## Blockchain

-### Is zec-qt-wallet a light client?
+### Is ZecWallet a light client?

-No, zec-qt-wallet requires a full `zcashd` node to operate.
+No, ZecWallet requires a full `zcashd` node to operate.
 A [light client protocol](https://z.cash/blog/zcash-reference-wallet-light-client-protocol/) is currently in development that would substantially reduce the storage and bandwidth requirements for a light wallet.
 Currently, to use shielded transactions, you need to run a full node.

 ### How large is the blockchain?